stefanocoretta/ma-thesis-york/analysis/get-measurements.praat.md

 Now we can create a list of the TextGrid files and create the result file.
 The extension `_no` in variable names means `_number`.
-Then we check if the result file already exists and if it does, we prompt the user if she wants to overwrite it.

 ## "strings"
 ```praat